Yes, it is wrong to be angry with God.

 God is perfectly holy

 God is perfectly holy, just, wise and controls all things and destines all things according to His good pleasure and will (Isaiah 6:3-5; Ephesians 1:3-11).
 His will is perfect and beyond our knowledge and comprehension.
-We cannot be His counsellor and thus are in no position to hold Him accountable (Romans 11:33-36).
+We cannot be His counselor and thus are in no position to hold Him accountable (Romans 11:33-36).
 To add to this, God is gracious in His daily provision of life and breath to us (Isaiah 42:5).

 Regardless if we are Christians or non Christians, God’s grace allows for us to enjoy His creation and the benefits therein (Matthew 5:45).
 We cannot repay God and He owes us nothing.
 Scripture is clear that God’s gracious hand allows us to exist, even as our actions, words, and thoughts continuously offend His holiness (Romans 1:18-3:20).
 Who are we to argue against God or to contest Him (Job 42:2-6)?